PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 #### Priyanka - Communication, Feedback

-<li> We discussed the propject scope in terms of database design and UI.
+<li> We discussed the project scope in terms of database design and UI.
 We gave and received feedback on the database design and UI wireframe deliverables. </li>
-<li> Discussed the prohect architecture in detail and finalised the technology stack.</li>
+<li> Discussed the project architecture in detail and finalised the technology stack.</li>
 <li> We are keeping track of the tasks in the backlog and the tasks that need to be done next </li>

 ## Week 3: